EJB3, Stateful Firewalls, and Connection Timeouts with Payara

 Final Thoughts

-This issue was a classic case of a hidden network assumption finally being exposed by a small environmental change.
+This issue was ultimately a case of a hidden network assumption finally being exposed by a small environmental change.
 Now that TCP keepalive is properly configured on both the Payara and OS levels, this part of the system is stable even across longer idle periods.